A geometric Schur functor: Equivalence of categories

 which naturally splits the projection map given by $\phi^*$. \end{cor}

 \begin{remark} It is worth noting that as functors between equivariant derived categories, the pullback functors do not induce equivalences, and in fact the various categories are not equivalent.
-To see this, consider the $\Ext$-groups between the standard and costandard sheaf on the stratum associated to a partition $\lambda$.
-The $\Ext$ groups in the equivariant derived categories will agree with the equivariant cohomology of the the stratum, which in turn agrees with the group cohomology (of the reductive part) of the stabilizer of a point.
+To see this, consider the $\Ext$-groups between the $!$-- and $*$--extension of the constant sheaf on the stratum associated to a partition $\lambda$.
+The $\Ext$ groups in the equivariant derived categories will agree with the equivariant cohomology of the stratum, which in turn agrees with the group cohomology (of the reductive part) of the stabilizer of a point.
 Unless $n=d$ and $\lambda$ is the trivial partition, these will not agree. \end{remark}